HuangLan-AI/BlackjackGame_RL/README.md

-# Blackjack Game with Card Counting and Reinforcement Learning
+# Blackjack with Card Counting and Reinforcement Learning

 ## Overview